Student Misconduct - Procedures | UniSC | University of the Sunshine Coast, Queensland, Australia

 4.4.3 Where further action is warranted for misuse of University facilities and/or premises under Section 4.4.2, the authorised staff member informs the student that the behaviour may constitute general misconduct and that it will be reported.

-4.4.4 The authorised staff member provides the Pro Vice-Chancellor (Students) with details of the suspected misconduct within five (5) business days of the incident so that the matter may be investigated and, if warranted, an allegation letter issued to the student.
+4.4.4 The authorised staff member provides the Academic Registrar and Director, Student Services with details of the suspected misconduct within five (5) business days of the incident so that the matter may be investigated and, if warranted, an allegation letter issued to the student.

 4.5 Interim suspension - general misconduct